-The seed that he sent Professor Spragg was 2000 kernels of an unknown rye raised around Riga, Russia.
+The seed that he sent Professor Spragg was 2,000 kernels of an unknown rye raised around, Riga, Russia.
 The kernels were long, plump and bluish-green in color.
 There were just enough to plant a plat the size of a horse blanket.

-Spragg multiplied it for two years.
-It proved to fill long heads right out to the end, and to have a wonderful short, stiff straw.
+Spragg multiplied it for two years, It proved to fill long heads right out to the end, and to have a wonderful short, stiff straw.
 He put out some seed to farmers in 1911.

 In the next eight years the seed spread to nearly a million acres in Michigan.
 It commonly doubled the yield and quality of native ryes.
 In some counties it replaced wheat as a regular winter crop.
-But then this new variety began to mix badly, and it couldn't stand mixing.
+But then this new Fariety began to mix badly, and it couldn't stand mixing.
 The moment that foreign pollen intruded, the variety began to lose all its characteristics; it "went to pieces" fast.

-In 1917, when the state crop improvement association took hold of the situation, its inspectors found only five per cent of the Rosen up for seed fit to certify.
-And much of the ninetyfive per cent that didn't pass was being shipped all over the country to disappoint people.
+In 1917, when the state crop improvement association took hold of the situation, its inspectors found only 5 per cent of the Rosen up for seed fit to certify.
+And much of the ninety-five per cent that didn't pass was being shipped all over the country to disappoint people.

-Dean Joseph Cox of the College of Agriculture was head of the farm crops department at the time.
-He set out to find some place where it would be possible to grow absolutely pure Rosen, the farms there to act as parent farm year after year, to the seed farms on the mainland.
+Joseph Cox was head of the farm crops department in the college of agriculture at the time.
+He set out to find some place where it would be possible to grow absolutely pure Rosen. the farms there to act as parent farm year after year, to the seed farms on